ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_thread_pool_size {#max-thread-pool-size}

 ClickHouse uses threads from the Global Thread pool to process queries.
-If there is no idle thread to process a query then a new thread is created in the pool. `max_thread_pool_size` limits the maximum number of threads in the pool.
+If there is no idle thread to process a query, then a new thread is created in the pool. `max_thread_pool_size` limits the maximum number of threads in the pool.

 Possible values: